NAppazeller/Credit_Risk_Analysis/README.md

 ### Oversampling

 * Balanced accuracy for the overampling method was 62.8%.
-High and low risk precision was
+* High-risk precision and recall scores were 1.0% and 62%, respectively.
+* Low-risk precision and recall scores were 100.0% and 68%, respectively.

 ![](https://github.com/NAppazeller/Credit_Risk_Analysis/blob/main/Oversampling_bal%20accuracy.jpg)